School of Nursing

 Repetition of Courses

 For admission to the School of Nursing, grades in all courses taken and retaken are included in the grade-point average.
 All grades are considered for calculation of honors and awards.
-Repetition of nursing courses is outlined in the student handbook.
+Repetition of nursing courses is outlined in the School of Nursing Student Handbook.

 Transfer of Credit